-We think of our firm as a modern law firm with old fashioned values.
-Since 1932, our founding partners, Paul Walter and Rusk Haverfield, left us with a legacy of providing our clients with quality, value, and service.
-We work hard to maintain that legacy and recognize that in order to do so we cannot rest on our past achievements, but rather we need to earn your trust and confidence on each matter you entrust to us.
+We work hard to maintain our legacy and recognize that to do so, we cannot rest on our past achievements.
+To ensure Walter Haverfield’s rich history of relationships, commitment, and results continues, we are focused on earning your trust and confidence in each matter you entrust to us.
 In the end, our success is measured by the satisfaction and success of our clients.

 Our Commitment to You

-We are committed to providing our clients with the highest quality legal services in a responsive and efficient manner - at a fair price.
-We will make every effort to understand your legal matter and your expectations and will establish reasonable goals and deadlines.
-Your WH attorney will keep you reasonably informed of the progress of our services and significant developments, and we will respond to your inquiries in a timely manner, which includes having our attorneys or other staff members return phone calls promptly and providing you with copies of important correspondence and documents.
+As a proactive and innovative advisory law firm, we are committed to providing our clients with the highest quality legal services in a responsive and efficient manner.
+We make every effort to understand your legal matter and expectations by collaborating to establish reasonable goals and deadlines.
+We are focused on keeping you informed on the progress of our services and significant developments.
+In addition, we respond to your inquiries promptly, which includes returning your phone calls or communications promptly and providing you with copies of important correspondence and documents.

-Although you may be assured that we will do our best to provide you with the highest quality legal services in a responsive, efficient manner, we cannot guarantee the success of any given undertaking.
-During the course of our engagement we may express our opinions or beliefs concerning your matter, various courses of action, and the results that might be anticipated.
+While you can be assured we will do our best to provide the highest quality legal services in a responsive, efficient manner, we cannot guarantee the success of any given undertaking.
+Throughout the duration of our engagement, we may express our opinions or beliefs concerning your matter, various courses of action, and the results that might be anticipated.
 Any such statement made by any partner or employee of our firm is intended to be an expression of opinion only, based on information available to us at the time, and must not be construed by you as a promise or guarantee of any particular result.